What you need to know…

 Should I go to Mass? – The choice is yours.

-- Bishop Spalding has given dispensation from our Sunday obligation until June 30.
+- Bishop Spalding has given dispensation from our Sunday obligation until the end of 2020.

 - If you or anyone in your family answers ‘yes’ to any of these questions, you and your family should not attend Mass.

 - Have you been in close contact with a confirmed case of COVID-19?